 There is no cost associated with an info session.
 However, we do encourage the Employer to provide refreshments for the attendees.
 Once registered, reach out to our event coordinator to work out all logistics on the event.

-You will need to fill out our information session request form in order to be approved for an information session.
+You will need to contact your Employer Relations Coordinator in order to be approved for an information session.
 Please note that due to other campus events we cannot guarantee any specific times or dates.